palantir/tslint/docs/usage/cli/index.md

 -t, --format:
     The formatter to use to format the results of the linter before outputting it to stdout or the file passed in --out.
-The core formatters are prose (human readable), json (machine readable) and verbose. prose is the default if this option is not used.
+The core formatters are stylish (colored and human readable), json (machine readable), and verbose (human readable).
+    stylish is the default if this option is not used.
     Other built-in options include pmd, msbuild, checkstyle, and vso.
-    Additional formatters can be added and used if the --formatters-dir option is set.
+    Additional formatters can be added and used if the --formatters-dir option is set.`,

 -q, --quiet
     Hide non "error" severity linting errors from output.
 This can be